 Lidpro is a handheld device used to gently exfoliate the upper and lower eyelid as a treatment for Blepharitis.
 Blepharitis is a condition where an overgrowth of the bacteria in the eyelids and eyelashes causes a biofilm layer that prevents healthy tear production, leading to dry, painful, gritty, and watery eyes.

 The exfoliation is very gentle using ultra soft cleaning discs with less friction at an increased speed means the process is faster and results in less irritation.
 Normally after the initial series of treatments a patient will be seen for this procedure every 4-6 months in order to maintain healthy eyelids and lashes.

-The MiBo Thermoflo is a therapeutic medical device providing safe and effective alternative therapy for dry eyes.
-It uses a thermoelectric heat pump to break down the hardened meibum clogging the glands, thus allowing natural oils to be secreted and improving the preservation and function of the evaporative component of the tear film.
+The MiBo Thermoflo and Blephasteam are therapeutic medical devices that provide safe and effective alternative therapy for dry eyes.
+Both use thermoelectric heat to break down the hardened meibum clogging the glands, thus allowing natural oils to be secreted and improving the preservation and function of the evaporative component of the tear film.